-He left her there in the doorway, walking over to his desk where he hovered over some papers, as though they had occupied him before she had interrupted him.
+He left her there in the doorway, walking over to his desk where he hovered over some papers, as if they had occupied him before she had interrupted him.

 She growled, strangling with emotion, feeling very much like a steaming kettle.
 Would this day ever stop challenging her dignity?

-"Offworlder," he snapped, glaring.
+"Off-worlder," he snapped, glaring.
 "Grow up.
 I have no intention of bedding you.
 Now come over here and do your damn job before I make you regret it."
-Seeing that she was a step away from exploding, he stared at her impatiently before smirking.
+Sensing that she was a step away from hysterics, he stared at her impatiently, before smirking.
 "Are you upset that I have no desire to bed you?"

 Bulma's rage stuttered to a stop.
 Mortified, she blushed.
 "Can we just get this over with?"

-He turned and faced her fully now.
 In his room, without his royal armor, he was no less intimidating.
-In fact, he seemed even more obviously predatory.
-Without his symbols of power, his concealing cape, the chest plate with the wide shoulders, it was evident now how much he moved like a hunter.
+He seemed, in fact, even more obviously predatory.
+Without his symbols of power, his concealing cape, the chest plate with the wide shoulders, it was evident now how much he was built and moved like a hunter.
 He stood at the desk, glaring at the papers, clearly in a mood, and she unconsciously moved closer to him with curiosity.
 He didn't seem like he was accustomed to paperwork, staring at the papers like something in need of being slain.

 "What are these?"
 She asked politely, gesturing at the papers spread out over the beautifully rendered, dark wood desk.

-He growled a little.
+He growled a little with poorly contained frustration.
 "These are the reports given to me on the Aisllee project.
 One set from my father's advisors, one set from your supervisor.
 Both contradicting the other."
 His head whipped toward hers.
 "Someone is hiding something from me.
 You said you saw Cold Parts on the fuselage?
-Explain yourself."
+Explain."

-"Well, okay," she began, inching towards him to glance at the papers.
+"Well, okay," she began, inching further forwards to glance at the papers.
 He let her do so, although tensely.
 "Until now, this project has been pretty uninteresting.
 No one had acted as if anything were...controversial...about it.
 We were given the Aisllee remnants to identify why the ship had broken up in orbit, which my supervisor explained to you.
 I was given the task of modulating the wreckage, like I told you.
 Nothing really challenging about it."
-She complained.
+It sounded like a complaint.
 "While I was inspecting the wreckage, I noticed there were quite a few parts that were manufactured by the Cold Empire.
 Including the black box."
-Her voice softened as she noticed his face darken.
+Her voice thinned as she noticed his face darken.
 "I thought nothing of it.
 I assumed there might be some economic agreement between you, although even I know your empire's are not on the best of terms..."

 His face tightened.